Introduction

 sampler = null;

-console.error(`An error occured while creating sampler: ${error.message}`);
+console.error(`An error occurred while creating sampler: ${error.message}`);

 }